VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Introduction

-On the other hand, two-stage ITM methods cross match region proposals with query words and use these local matching scores to measure the global image-sentence similarity.
-It has been widely recognized that by inferring the latent correspondence between each image region and each query word, two-stage ITM methods can better capture the fine grained interplay between vision and language and are more interpretable to human~\cite{lee2018stacked}.
-Take Fig.~\ref{fig:motivation_a} (b) as an example.
-These two images contain overlapping visual content (\texttt{monitors}) which makes it difficult to distinguish them from one another on the image level.
+On the other hand, two-stage image-level matching methods cross-match region proposals with query words and use these local matching scores to measure the global image-sentence similarity.
+For example, it has been widely recognized that by inferring the latent correspondence between each image region and each query word, two-stage ITM methods can better capture the fine-grained interplay between vision and language and are more interpretable to human~\cite{lee2018stacked}.
+As shown in Fig.~\ref{fig:motivation_a}(b), these two images contain overlapping visual content (\texttt{monitors}) which makes it difficult to distinguish them from one another on the image level.
 But by paying attention to other critical objects (\eg, \texttt{teddy bear} in the left image, \texttt{microphones} in the right image), two-stage methods have a better chance to match them with the right sentence.